bigbadcon/bbc-11ty/src/faq.md

 {% iconLink "/hotel", "Hotel Information", "hotel" %}

-## Will there be a Dealer Room or Small Press Showcase at Big Bad Online?
+## Will there be a Dealer Room or Small Press Showcase?

-Big Bad Online is a more focused event than our in-person Big Bad Con.
-With Big Bad Online we wanted to have a different event showcasing diverse speakers from across the game community.
-Several small press designers will be speakers at this event.
-We hope to bring back our in-person Big Bad Con in 2022, with a lively dealer area and small press spotlight.
+Yes, you can find out more about each of those here:

+{% iconLink "/exhibitor-information", "Exhibitor Information", "hotel" %}

+{% iconLink "/small-press-showcase", "Small Press Showcase", "hotel" %}

 ## Where are all the games at Big Bad Online?